Growing on Broadway

 Appreciative Inquiry (AI) is a model for analysis, decision-making and the creation of strategic change, particularly within companies and other organizations.
 It was developed at Case Western Reserve University‘s department of organizational behavior, starting with a 1987 article by David Cooperrider and Suresh Srivastva.
 Appreciative Inquiry focuses on an organization’s strengths in order to imagine what could be.

 Trinity started the AI process lead by Randy Johnson in early 2012 by identifying our positive core strengths during conversations held with the entire congregation in May 2012.

-Our 2016 vision for Trinity is as a mission hub for us, our community, and beyond that engages lives and thrives through:
+Trinity is a mission hub for us, our community, and beyond that engages lives and thrives through:

-- Spiritual growth through Bible study, non-traditional worship, and education programs (fitness, healthcare, money management, retirement, etc) for all.
+- Spiritual growth through Bible study, non-traditional worship, and the Six Marks of Discipleship.

-- Outreach going strong via our collaboration efforts with other churches and organizations such as New Community Shelter, Salvation Army, Cup O’ Joy, Mission Trips (far and close at hand), Coming Home Project, and Farmer’s Market (to name a few)
+- Outreach going strong via our collaboration efforts with other churches and organizations such as New Community Shelter, Group Mission Trips, Cup O’ Joy, Coming Home Project, Seymour Neighborhood Association, Bethel and Resurrection Lutheran Churches.

-- Partnership with Family Services, NWTC, and “Y” to provide programs at Trinity that will enhance the lives and well being of Youth, adults, and families in our neighborhood and community
+- Partnership with Family Services to provide programs at Trinity that will enhance the lives and well being of Youth, adults, and families in our neighborhood and community

 - Improved communication within and outside the congregation via a web site, facebook, newsletter, and involvement in community programs